 Investment in security

 Merseyrail has invested heavily in security.
 There are 11 times more security staff on the network now than in 2003 and we have upped the number of by-law enforcements officers.
-Collaborating with the British Transport Police on high profile campaigns, such as the hate crime initiative, we have trained all our frontline staff in conflict management and installed CCTV at all 68 stations.
-We have also equipped many of our front line staff with body-worn video cameras which record clear audio and visual footage that supply to the police.
+Collaborating with the BTP on high profile campaigns, such as the hate crime initiative and violence against women/girls.
+We have trained all our frontline staff in conflict management and installed Hi-Spec CCTV at all 68 stations.
+We have also equipped many of our front line staff with body-worn video cameras which record clear audio and visual footage of evidential quality.

 Overall, crime rates on the UK railway continue to be below equivalent figures for wider society.

-All of our network's 66 stations have been awarded the coveted Secure Station status.
+All of our network's 68 stations have been awarded the coveted Secure Station status.
 We were named the UK's first fully secure rail network by the Department for Transport in January 2009.
 A “Secure Station” must comply with prescribed standards such as station design; staff management and training and customer facilities that enhance station security such as CCTV coverage, Enhanced Lighting, Safe Zones and Help Points.
-To gain accreditation, an independent survey has to be carried out relating to personal security and people’s perception of security at the station.
+To gain accreditation, an independent survey must be conducted relating to personal security and people’s perception of security at the station.
 This assessment is done by the British Transport Police on behalf of the Department for Transport.

-All 36 Merseyrail controlled Car Parks have been accredited to the Safer Parking Scheme since 2010.
-This scheme is managed by the British Parking Association and sponsored by the Department for Transport in association with the British Transport Police.To gain accreditation to this initiative Merseyrail has put in place measures that help to deter criminal activity and anti-social behaviour, thereby doing everything we can to prevent crime and reduce the fear of crime in our parking areas; crime in all of our car parks remains very low.
+Merseyrail have put in place measures that help to deter criminal activity and anti-social behaviour, thereby doing everything we can to prevent crime and reduce the fear of crime in our parking areas; crime in all our car parks remains extremely low.

 There are Help Points on all platforms and in some booking halls.
 These are linked to our control centre where fully trained staff will be able to provide service information and help in any emergency situations.

-All public areas on stations are covered by state of the art CCTV cameras and images are monitored by control centre staff 24 hours a day.
+All public areas on stations are covered by state of the art CCTV cameras and images are monitored and recorded by control centre staff, 24 hours a day.
+CCTV has recently been upgraded at 33 of our stations.
+This is part of our on-going commitment to ensure the safety and security of our customers and staff.

-As well as carrying out operational duties, guards assist passengers if they have any problems or concerns while on board our trains.
+As well as performing operational duties, Trains Managers assist passengers if they have any problems or concerns while on board our trains.
 All trains have CCTV cameras on board which record clear, concise images of the highest quality.
 These images can be used for evidential purposes if required.
-British Transport Police officers and Carlisle Security staff patrol trains and stations 24 hours a day seven days a week.
+BTP officers and Carlisle Security staff patrol trains and stations 24 hours a day seven days a week.

 If you require help and support there are a number of options that are available.
 There are Help Points on all platforms and in some booking halls.
 These are linked to our control centre where fully trained staff will be able to provide service information and help if you require assistance.